bingomanatee/waterfall2/README.md

 modifier that connects it to other Data.
 For instance, if you link one collection to another using the mapTo method and change a single value, only a single mapped element is recalculated.

+### Type enforcement

+The Data collections are type-insulated; that is, each is built to contain a specific data model (Map, Array, Object or value (scalar)).
+If you attempt to replace its contents with a different type of data it will throw an error.

+## Reporting

+If you are having issues with data not piping or expected or value state, each Data collection has a `toTable()` method that produces a partial or complete list of the Data collection as well as the incoming and outgoing Modifiers related to it.